thamanchand/vitl-test/README.md

 Open new tab in terminal and start cypress server

-1. Starts cypress test
+1. Starts cypress test server

         yarn run cypress open

-2. Click test
+2. Once browser is opened you will see `vitl.spec.js` under examples, Click `vitl.spec.js` to run test

 ![Cypress test](cypress-test.png)